 Jacobs Creek, Kaiser Gauge Station

-Diverse macroinvertebrate community with some rare, sensitive and flow-dependent species recorded
+- Diverse macroinvertebrate community with several sensitive and flow-dependent species recorded

-- Riparian vegetation comprised scattered gums over native sedges and weeds
+- Riparian vegetation consisted of gums and willows over weeds, sedges and rushes

 About the location